hjanime/SPADEVizR/README.md

 Once a dictionary has been defined, SPADE clustering results can be loaded using in addition the `dictionary` parameter.

 Specific markers can be excluded from the import procedure by providing their names to the `exclude.markers` parameter.
-By default these four markers are excluded: "cell_length", "FileNum", "density", "time".
+By default four markers are excluded: "cell_length", "FileNum", "density", "time".
 The `quantile.approximation` parameter (set by default to `FALSE`) can be used to approximate the computation of maker range quantiles.
-By this way the importation will be more efficient in term of loading time and memory usage.
+By this way, the importation will be more efficient in term of loading time and memory usage.

 For instance, an import of a SPADE result using a dictionary and by excluding the "cell_length", "FileNum", "density", "time", and "Live" markers can be done using the following command: